pmikus/.github/.github/actions/gerrit-env-vars-restore/README.md

 The action includes comprehensive error handling:

 - Validates artifact existence before download
-- Falls back to matrix artifacts (e.g., `vpp-gerrit-vars-*`) if the main artifact is not found
+- Falls back to matrix artifacts (e.g., `fdio-gerrit-vars-*`) if the main artifact is not found
 - Provides detailed debugging information about available artifacts
 - Exits with error code if required files are not found

 ## Artifact Structure

-The expected artifact (`vpp-gerrit-vars`) should contain the following files:
+The expected artifact (`fdio-gerrit-vars`) should contain the following files:

 ```
-vpp-gerrit-vars/
+fdio-gerrit-vars/
 ├── gerrit-branch
 ├── gerrit-change-id
 ├── gerrit-change-number